Dolby Vision: License

 Dolby Vision is a proprietary solution by Dolby.

 In 2021, compatible color grading systems can create Dolby Vision automatic metadata with no additional cost for content creators.
-A $2,500 annual license is required to activate the trims allowing content creators to manually adjust the video.
+A $2,500 annual license is required to activate the trims, allowing content creators to manually adjust the video.
 OEM and manufacturer of a grading, mastering, editorial, or other professional application or device need to apply for a license.

 Dolby SVP of Business Giles Baker has stated that the royalty cost for Dolby Vision is less than $3 per TV.

-Libplacebo (as part of VideoLAN project) implemented support for Dolby Vision profile 5's IPTPQc2 color space, MMR and reshaping, yet no support of dynamic metadata and NLQ yet.